rackerlabs/support-how-to/content/managed-operations/windows-server-2012-r2-with-managed-operations-support.md

 chose among Web, Standard and Enterprise editions can now simply select Standard edition.

+**Notes**:

-**Note**: Cloud customers will have access to Windows Server 2012 R2 images through the Cloud Servers API and Control Panel.
+- Cloud customers will have access to Windows Server 2012 R2 images through the Cloud Servers API and Control Panel.

-**Note**: MyRack is used by customers with dedicated servers and is the interface for RackConnect.
+- MyRack is used by customers with dedicated servers and is the interface for RackConnect.